2022 Hong Kong Chief Executive election: Reactions

-John Lee and Luo Huining at the Hong Kong Liaison Office on 9 May 2022.
+John Lee Ka-chiu and Luo Huining at the Hong Kong Liaison Office on 9 May 2022.

 Local

 Elites in the city and the Chinese Government congratulated the highly anticipated victory for Lee, including the China Liaison Office in Hong Kong, Chief Executive Carrie Lam, Hong Kong General Chamber of Commerce, and various pro-Beijing parties.

-The selection did not garner much attention because of its non-popular vote nature, and the rather lack of human touch by John Lee.
-However, the victory speech of Lee was much noticed by the public, as he mistakenly wished the mothers in Hong Kong a "Happy Christmas" on Mother's Day, and suspectedly said in Cantonese "love Hong Kong this country", which pro-Beijing politician later clarified as "love Hong Kong this home" and slammed the anti-government sentiments for spreading "misinformation".
+The selection did not garner much attention because it was not conducted by popular vote.
+However, Lee's victory speech was noticed by the public, as he mistakenly wished the mothers in Hong Kong a "Happy Christmas" on Mother's Day, and allegedly said "love Hong Kong this country" in Cantonese, which a pro-Beijing politician later clarified as "love Hong Kong this home" and slammed those with anti-government sentiments for spreading "misinformation".

 League of Social Democrats (LSD), one of the only remaining pro-democracy groups, held a three-person protest before polls opened, chanting "power to the people, universal suffrage now".
-Vanessa Chan, chairwoman of the LSD, criticised John Lee for shrinking civil liberties in his "new chapter".
+Vanessa Chan, chairwoman of the LSD, criticised John Lee Ka-chiu for shrinking civil liberties in his "new chapter".
 Stand with Hong Kong, an activist organisation based overseas, called the leadership race a "sham election", and urged "democratic countries across the world" not to recognise the race.

 International

-Taiwan's Mainland Affairs Council urged John Lee to "listen and respond to the public's view, and respect Hong Kong people's right to pursue democracy, and stop hurting Hong Kong's freedom and human rights."
+Taiwan's Mainland Affairs Council urged John Lee Ka-chiu to "listen and respond to the public's view, and respect Hong Kong people's right to pursue democracy, and stop hurting Hong Kong's freedom and human rights."
 The European Union (EU) put out a statement regretting the "violation of democratic principles and political pluralism" after the "sweeping changes" in the electoral system, adding that it saw the selection process as "yet another step in the dismantling of the 'one country, two systems' principle".
 The Group of Seven (G7) also released a statement, expressing grave concern over the selection as part of a continued assault on political pluralism and fundamental freedoms, and called on China to act in accordance with its legal obligations.
 China dismissed the statements by the EU and the G7 as "interfering" in China's internal affairs.